morganthomas/winning-arguments/winning-arguments.md

 These conclusions can be reached in intuition in many ways.
 I encourage the reader to try, as an exercise, reaching these conclusions in intuition.

 These conclusions can also be reached by many different arguments, some of which are instructive.
+It is merely true by definition that every object is part of The Whole, so this is not interesting to argue for.
+What is more interesting to argue for is the conclusion that the one infinite creator is the atom at the bottom of everything.
+Such arguments are not needed for justificatory purposes in the present context.
+However, they are useful for illustration purposes.

 ## Faith